benhylau/ftloe/_posts/blog/2016-01-27-lend-a-helping-hand-through-kiva.md

 We encourage you to think of a Kiva microloan as a way to lend a helping hand.

-Our criteria so far has been to support independent, passionate women from developing countries who work hard to improve their local business so they can better provide for their families.
-In 2015, we made 13 loans totalling $2,000 (USD) across 9 countries and 6 sectors:
+Our criteria so far has been to support independent, passionate women from developing countries who work hard to improve their local businesses so they can better provide for their families.
+In 2015, we made 10 loans totalling $2,000 (USD) across 9 countries and 6 sectors.
+Some of the funds have already been repaid and we have begun funding new projects since :)

 <figure class="half">
 	<img src="/images/2016-01-27-lend-a-helping-hand-through-kiva-0.png" alt="image">